ppongtong/chip8/README.md

-A Chip-8 Emulator by Panhathai Pongtong
+# A Chip-8 Emulator by Panhathai Pongtong
+*Use javascript without framework, and adapt modern javascript syntax.*

 To try the emulator, visit https://ppongtong.github.io/chip8